-In addition, the Board delegates certain functions to other Mercer entities and external parties in order to meet its responsibilities.
-Mercer adopts a manager of managers approach which involves delegating to investment managers within each asset class in order to implement the investment strategy.
+In addition, the Board contracts certain functions to other Mercer related entities and external parties in order to meet its responsibilities.
+Mercer adopts a manager of manager's approach which involves delegating to investment managers within each asset class in order to implement the investment strategy.
 Certain administrative and operational functions are also delegated.

 Mercer implements the investment strategy for the Scheme by investing the Scheme's assets in the Mercer Investment Trusts New Zealand (MITNZ).
-The manager of the

-MITNZ is Mercer and the trustee is Mercer Investments NZ Limited (MINZL), a subsidiary of Mercer.
-Further detail on the investment structure is shown in Section 3.
+The manager of the MITNZ is Mercer and Trustees Executors Limited is the trustee.
+Further detail on the investment structure is shown in Section 3 - Investment Structure.

 Mercer maintains a conflicts management framework to help manage potential issues that may arise as a result of delegation to related parties.
-Further detail is shown in Section 7.
+Further detail is shown in Section 7 - Investment Policies.